darrenspriet/forheroku/README.md

 6. DONT EVER MANUALLY CHANGE THE PATH, it will get trunked if you attempt this via the command line.

-7. Use underscores when trying to type a commit message via the command line.
+7. I had to use underscores when trying to type a commit message via the command line.
 Git doesn't support spaces in your string for some reason.
 Also, git commit -am 'MSG' is really handy to add files and add a message at the same time.

 8. When trying to install the android apk on my phone, downloading the apk then transfering it to my phone, then installing it would give me a parse error.
-But if I use the qrcode, the app installed just fine.
+But if I use the QRCode, the app installed just fine.

+9. Make sure you use npm install -g supervisor, this will restart the server when changes are detected

+10. The public folder holds all of the code that will go onto the client device, and the rest will sit on the server